 8 May 2020

-The goal of this research project is to determine the role of alx4a in the specification of iridophores By identifying the components involved in iridophore fate specification, I hope to better understand how the genes involved interact with each other to produce correctly differentiated cell types.
+The goal of this research project is to determine the role of alx4a in the specification of iridophores from bipotent iridophore/melanophore precursors.
+By identifying the components involved in iridophore fate specification, I hope to better understand how the genes involved interact with each other to produce correctly differentiated cell types.
 Identifying the role of alx4a and alx4b during development may also lead to a better understanding of how these two copies of the alx4 gene influenced the evolution of teleosts.

 Based on preliminary results, alx4a homozygous mutants lack all iridophores and have increased numbers of melanophores.
 This suggests that alx4a plays a role in repressing mitfa during the fate specification of pigment cells, and in driving the iridophore fate.
 This project will incorporate molecular analyses, but this part is focused on observing the effects of mutations in the alx4a gene on pigment cell numbers during development.
 In particular, I want to examine different phenotypes and how their relative numbers of pigment cells are affected during development.